 Public Benefits: Medicaid, Food Stamps (SNAP), AABD, Social Security/SSI Disability

-If you discover that you need a lawyer, you may contact one of the above organizations to find out if you qualify for their services.
-You will also find attorneys listed in the telephone book and on the Idaho State Bar website.
+If you discover that you need a lawyer, reach out to one of the organizations noted below in the What if Idaho Legal Aid Services cannot help me? section of the FAQ to find out if you qualify for their services.

 If you do not qualify for assistance from Idaho Legal Aid Services, or if we cannot represent you, you may be referred to another legal services program, such as the Idaho Volunteer Lawyer Program.